matmuher/cherchuha/REAL_ROADMAP.md

 * canvas works as screen for raytracer
 * paint

-Objects can be added to the scene on air
+Objects can be added to the scene on air with special menu.
+Also spheres can be dragged directly by touching image.

+(for spheres managing MVC may be applied)

 ## features:

-* undo opearation
+* undo opearation (history of operations? queue of instruments applied? and should be considered - how to reverse them)
-* save picture
+* save picture (guess smth with sfml)
-* load picture
+* load picture (guess smth with sfml and OS interaction)
 * help panel
 * plugins
-* instruments to toolbox: line, rectangle
+* instruments to toolbox: line, rectangle (!!)
 * set properties for instruments (size for brush)
 * filters with curves